coderefinery/coderefinery.org/content/join/organizations.md

 expert co-instructors to help with the writing and teaching.
 This collaboration is quite education and is a great way to network and share knowledge.

+## Do your own teaching better

+Do you need to teach and reach a broader audience?
+Do you put on your own workshops?
+Join CodeRefinery, learn our teaching strategies, and let's do better together.
+In particular, plenty of technical and infrastructure staff need to teach as a side-product of their jobs.
+CodeRefinery provides exactly the community and resources to do this teaching better.

+## Joining CodeRefinery

 In the future, there will be some way to officially join CodeRefinery as an organization, but that will come when it's time.
 For now, if